Firstrade vs. Robinhood

 - Metastock for real-time news, backtesting, and technical analysis.

-Of course, stock screening is also impossible on a phone, so you would want to select a great stock screener to use in conjunction with Robinhood.
+Of course, stock screening is also impossible on the phone, so you would want to select a great stock screener to use in conjunction with Robinhood.

 Options Trading & Crypto Trading on Robinhood